ARTICLE

 Two rings of the Luo Pan compass hold within 8 trigrams each.
 They're distributed according to two ancient and basic Ba Guas: Earlier Heaven and Later Heaven.
 Earlier Heaven represents the way trigrams relate to each other in Heaven, and provide the astral influence poured into the sectors of the construction or the object of interest.
 Later Heaven represents the way trigrams relate to each other on Earth, such as nature grows, develops itself and finally decays throughout time.

-Knowing the magnetic directions of the location and the zone from which chi enters the place, Heaven and Earth trigrams are assigned to each sector: what are the effects of the interaction?, what characteristics predominate in each room?, what pathways does the energy take?
-It's also important the way those effects and circulations induce changes on live beings and objects, of course also considering their own characteristics and the type of energy coming out of the activities developed in the area.
+Knowing the magnetic directions of the location and the zone from which chi enters the place, Heaven and Earth trigrams are assigned to each sector: what are the effects of the interaction?
+What characteristics predominate in each room?
+What paths does the energy take?
+It's also important the way those effects and circulations induce changes on alive beings and objects, of course also considering their own characteristics and the type of energy derived from the activities developed in the area.

 EH1LH2EH1LH2